 Review of essential grammar of the French language and study of French culture.
 Continued practice and development of reading, writing, and speaking skills.
-Prerequisites: FRE102 with a grade of "C" or better, two years of high school French with an average of "C" or better, or departmental approval.
+Prerequisites: FRE102 with a grade of "C" or better, two years of high school French with an average of "C" or better, or permission of Department or Division.